e280/scute/README.md

 ```

 > *did you notice the `orb`? we must'nt yet speak of the all-powerful orb..*

+> [!TIP]
+> scute doesn't care if you're using typescript or not.
+> if you have `index.html.ts`, scute actually operates on your emitted `index.html.js` file.
+> for this readme we'll refer to `.ts` source modules, but if you're using plain js, that's fine too.

 ### html
 - import `html`